J-Rodrigo-Rojo-Garcia/CV/README.md

 # CV
 This is my CV profile.

-Download the PDF document for see my CV and have acces to the links of my other websites.
+Download the document CV.pdf for see my CV and my contact info.

-Alternatively you can consult:
+Additionally, you can consult:

 1) Linkedin
 https://www.linkedin.com/in/jose-rodrigo-rojo-garcia-a05a84164